whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Other things

 1. OpenCore
     - Booting Windows is OK if you use KMS license.
 You can consider setting `CustomSMBIOSGuid` as `True` and `UpdateSMBIOSMode` as `Custom`.
     - Need to configure BlessOverride
     - Download bootpicker and chime resources available at https://github.com/acidanthera/OcBinaryData .
+    - OpenCore developers do not recomend the use of OpenCore without understanding every component of the supplied Configuration.pdf.
+Therefore, I will not be providing a guide.
 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
     - If you update kexts, you need to delete VoodooInput.kext in VoodooPS2Controller.kext/Contents/Plugins to avoid loading VoodooInput twice.
 VoodooInput.kext, which is required by VoodooI2C for MT2 emulation, is already bundled with VoodooI2C.
+Also delete VoodooPS2Trackpad.kext and VoodooPS2Mouse.kext as they are not needed.
 ## Changelog
 Aug 4, 2020
 - Updated kexts and OpenCore to Acidanthera's August Release.